syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Filtering.md

 ---
 layout: post
-title: Filtering with Grid widget for Syncfusion Essential ASP.NET
+title: Filtering in ASP.NET Web Forms Grid Control | Syncfusion
-description: How to enable filtering and its functionalities
+description: Learn here about filtering support in Syncfusion Essential ASP.NET Web Forms Grid Control, its elements, and more.
 platform: aspnet
 control: Grid
 documentation: ug
 ---
-# Filtering
+# Filtering in ASP.NET Web Forms Grid

 Filtering helps to view particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set `AllowFiltering` property as`true`.